ydairz/portfolio-webiste/README.md

 # Portfolio Website
-A simplistic website created utilising the fundamentals of web technology.
+A simplistic website created utilising the fundamentals of web development.
 A mixture of HTML, CSS, JavaScript, PHP was used to create this website (and MySQL to add blog functionality).
 The aim of this project was to not only to highlight some of the key achievements throughout my life but to also showcase my skills in web development.
 The project intially started as a static website (using a combination of HTML, CSS and JavaScript) but eventually evolved into a dynamic website with a fully functional blog (created using a combination of PHP and MySQL database).

 [Click here to access the website.](http://yasir-portfolio.42web.io/index.php)